What's Included in the Price

 - Shower niches.
 Each niche adds cutting and coordination with the waterproofer.
 Two or more niches can add half a day of labour.

 - Old tile removal.
 Removing existing tiles runs $25–$50/m2 and frequently damages the waterproof membrane.
-If the membrane is compromised, it must be redone before new tiles go on.
+If the membrane is compromised, it must be fully replaced before new tiles go on.
+There is no option to patch a compromised membrane in a wet area under AS 3740.

 - Substrate condition.
 Walls in older apartments and terraces are rarely plumb.
-The tiler needs to level and correct before any tiles go up.
+The tiler needs to apply levelling compound or render corrections before any tiles go up.

 A straightforward ensuite retile in a modern Zetland or Mascot apartment with subway tiles and a single niche sits toward $2,000.
 A full bathroom renovation in a Marrickville terrace with large-format porcelain, herringbone feature wall, old tile removal, and substrate correction pushes toward $12,000.